-If you're trawling the end of year financial sales for a hot deal on a new oven, don't be misled into buying a dud.
+If you're trawling the sales for a hot deal on a new oven, don't be misled into buying a dud.
 An oven is arguably the most important appliance in your kitchen, and often the most expensive, so you'll want to make sure you choose a top scorer.

 We test and review wall ovens to help you avoid buyer's remorse (find out more about how we test ovens).
 If you're making a shopping shortlist, be sure to remove these three low-performing models from Omega, Euromaid and DeLonghi.

 Although this model is the cheapest wall oven we've tested at $599, the Omega OO640 is also one of the lowest scoring.

 The cooking performance is fine, but it's the ease of use that really lets it down.
 The oven controls are confusing, the manual timer isn't accurate and the gap between the door and the glass can make cleaning a nightmare.
 Even worse, the oven shelf can tilt under a heavy load and the tray has no stoppers, both of which make it more prone to dangerous accidents.